mahoney1/docs/animaltracking-tutorial.md

 This tutorial aimed to show a simple use case, of combining the new features of:

   - the IBM Blockchain VS Code extension to manage the whole development inside VS Code - a powerful and seamless IDE for the developer.
   - Fabric 1.4's new programming model (eg, application client SDK, gateways, wallets, event SDK enhancements, and of course the new Fabric Contract changes)
   - Typescript Contract and Client applications (Event Listeners, Query Clients etc)
   - Tabler React (the Github project at https://github.com/tabler/tabler-react for a React-based Dashboard app
   - Adding customisations, suited to the use case / Ledger data being extracted.

-Thanks for trying it out.
+Thanks for trying it out!
 If you have any issues, please raise an issue on my Github project (click 'Issues') with full details of the problem you're facing - thanks!)

-As a last step, it is good practice to close out your current folders in VSCode, in preparation for your next tutorial or project.
+As a last step, it is good practice to close out your current folders in VS Code, in preparation for your next tutorial or project.